 On older versions of Windows, the technique outlined in I’ve Lost the Password to My Windows Administrator Account.
 How Do I Get it Back? — using a third-party tool to reset the machine’s administrator password — might work.
 In order to get in, you reset the password and enable the administrator login, or possibly reset the password for the login account itself.

 Once again, Windows 10 itself and the machine’s UEFI configuration may prevent this approach from working.

 Don’t log in #1: remove the drive

-If all you want is the data on the drive, another approach is to physically remove the drive and attach it to another system.
+If all you want is the data on the drive, and not the installed programs or Windows itself, another approach is to physically remove the drive and attach it to another system.
 My recommendation would be to place it into an external USB enclosure you can attach to any machine you like.

 Using that other machine, then, you can explore the contents of the hard drive and extract whatever you need.

 Windows file permissions may get in the way.
 How Do I Gain Access to Files Windows Says I Don’t Have Permission to Access? may help.

 The big roadblock here would be if encryption had been used.
 Data encrypted via whole-drive or BitLocker methods is generally accessible only on the machine on which the data was originally encrypted.1 Third-party encryption tools would still require their respective passwords or phrases.

 Don’t log in #2: use the backup image

 If you were able to make a backup image when we began, you can “mount” that image on another machine and access it more or less as if it were the original drive, exploring the contents of the drive and extracting the information you find of value.